jmrphy/media_civil_war/media_civil_war.md

 war onset.
 Mass media technologies should decrease the likelihood of civil war onset only above the threshold at which they constitute a mass communications system.
-Below that threshold, increases in mass media density should increase the likelihood of civil war.
+Below that threshold, increases in mass media should increase the likelihood of civil war.
 The theory is tested with parametric and semi-parametric regressions on quantitative data from a recent study [@Camber:2013ul] and historical time-series at the international level.
-In addition to unifying extant qualitative and quantitative evidence, the non-linear, "war before peace" theory is consistent with new and unique observable implications pertaining to the relative effects of different media technologies and empirical patterns at the international level since 1816.
+In addition to unifying extant qualitative and quantitative evidence, the non-linear, war-before-peace theory is consistent with new and unique observable implications pertaining to the relative effects of different media technologies and empirical patterns at the international level since 1816.
 This research note contributes an